-The Company entered into an employment agreement with Aaron Cohn effective December 1, 2021.
-Mr. Cohn is employed as Vice President and Country Manager, USA of the Company.
-As compensation, Mr. Cohn receives an annual base salary of US\$190,000 and is eligible to receive an annual performance bonus based on the achievement of corporate key performance indicators and individual objectives and long term incentives under the Company's LTIP.
+Redhawk Copper is party to an employment agreement with Aaron Cohn effective December 1, 2021.
+Mr. Cohn is employed as Vice President and Country Manager, USA of Redhawk Copper.
+As compensation, Mr. Cohn receives an annual base salary of US\$207,480 and is eligible to receive an annual performance bonus based on the achievement of corporate key performance indicators and individual objectives and long-term incentives under the Company's Amended and Restated LTIP.
 Mr. Cohn receives 10% in addition to his annual base salary in lieu of a health and wellness benefit plan and will be reimbursed for all reasonable documented out-of-pocket expenses properly incurred in the normal course of his duties.

-If the Company terminates Mr. Cohn's employment without just cause, he will be entitled to 12 months of his base salary and short term incentives; 25% of unvested stock options and equity awards granted will vest (and the remaining 75% will expire); and all vested stock options will remain exercisable until the earlier of (i) the expiry date of such stock options or (ii) the 90th day following the termination date.
+If Redhawk Copper terminates Mr. Cohn's employment without just cause, he will be entitled to 12 months of his base salary and short term incentives; 25% of unvested stock options and equity awards granted will vest (and the remaining 75% will expire); and all vested stock options will remain exercisable until the earlier of (i) the expiry date of such stock options or (ii) the 90th day following the termination date.

-If in the 12 month period following a change of control (as defined in the agreement), the Company ends Mr. Cohn's employment without just cause or any other triggering event occurs under the agreement, Mr. Cohn will be entitled to 24 months of his base salary and short term incentives, any unvested stock options or other equity awards granted will vest and Mr. Cohn will be eligible to continue to participate in the Company's health and wellness benefits for 24 months or in lieu thereof, the Company can opt to make a payment equal to 15% of Mr. Cohn's base salary for that 24 month period.
+If in the 12 month period following a change of control (as defined in the agreement), Redhawk Copper ends Mr. Cohn's employment without just cause or any other triggering event occurs under the agreement, Mr. Cohn will be entitled to 24 months of his base salary and short term incentives, any unvested stock options or other equity awards granted will vest and Mr. Cohn will be eligible to continue to participate in the Company's health and wellness benefits for 24 months or in lieu thereof, Redhawk Copper can opt to make a payment equal to 15% of Mr. Cohn's base salary for that 24 month period.

-If the Company ends Mr. Cohn's employment without just cause and then within six months of the date of termination there is a change of control, the Company must notify Mr. Cohn of the change of control and he will be eligible for his change of control payments plus an additional cash payment equal to the difference between the share price on the day prior to the change of control less the strike price of any options cancelled as a result of his termination, less any compensation and benefits previously paid out on termination.
+If Redhawk Copper ends Mr. Cohn's employment without just cause and then within six months of the date of termination there is a change of control, Redhawk Copper must notify Mr. Cohn of the change of control and he will be eligible for his change of control payments, less any compensation and benefits previously paid out on termination.
+In addition, he will be eligible for an additional cash payment equal to the sum of (i) with respect to each option cancelled as a result of the termination, the difference between the share price on the day prior to the change of control less the strike price of such option, and (ii) the product obtained by multiplying the share price on the day prior to the change of control by the number of other equity awards cancelled as a result of the termination.